 Violence against women and HIV risk

-Women with HIV may be at risk of violence when they tell a partner about their HIV status.
-If you have HIV, take these steps to lower the risk that your partner will react violently when you tell your status:
+Women with HIV may be at risk for violence when they tell a partner about their HIV status.
+Take these steps to lower your risk:

 - Tell your partner that you have HIV before you get sexually involved.

 - Break the news in a semi-public place.
-A public park is a good place because it gives you some privacy, but make sure other people are around in case you need help.
+Make sure other people are around in case you need help.

 If you feel at all threatened by your partner's reaction, stop seeing him or her.
 If you must meet, do so only in public.